 A man can struggle to get a place for himself or perish.
 But a woman’s part is passive, say what you like, and shuffle the facts of the world as you may, hinting at lack of energy, of wisdom, of courage.
 As a matter of fact, almost all women have all that—of their own kind.
 But they are not made for attack.
 Wait they must.
 I am speaking here of women who are really women.
 And it’s no use talking of opportunities, either.
 I know that some of them do talk of it.
 But not the genuine women.
 Those know better.
 Nothing can beat a true woman for a clear vision of reality[.]
 (221)

 So it is clear that Marlow has little time for feminism.
-Those women who actively seek societal change (i.e. those who “attack”, in Marlow’s term here) are simply not “really women”.
+Those women who actively seek societal change (i.e. those who “attack”, in Marlow’s term here) are simply not “really women” (a perfect example of a “no true Scotsman” fallacy).
 Thus Marlow is upholding the classic Angel in the House/ Ruskin’s “Of Queen’s Gardens” view of passive, domesticated womanhood, refusing to historicize or contextualize this at all, rather seeing it as the essence of the female role.
 Note also how arrogantly dismissive he is of any other viewpoint (“say what you like”).
 Perhaps this steadfast reactionism against an unsettling politico-social phenomenon accounted for some of the novel’s popularity as well.

 But the stance taken is so lacking in imaginative sympathy and nuance that one has to question Conrad.
 To find his attitude even remotely worthy of interest, one would have to posit a considerable gap between Conrad himself and his narrator Marlow.
 I’ve said before that I don’t think such a gap exists in HoD, and I would apply that to Chance as well.
 Much is made of Conrad’s irony, and how that pervades even the portrait of Marlow (for example, C.P.
 Sarvan’s essay), but in that, as in much else, Marlow reflects Conrad.
 Marlow too is perpetually ironic, mocking, sardonic, as here in Chance: